icerpc/icerpc-docs/pages/icerpc-for-ice-users/rpc-core/communicator.md

 - the Retry interceptor (for automatic invocation retries)

 When you create a client application with IceRPC, you should create an invocation pipeline with the interceptors you need—don't include all built-in interceptors "just in case".
-You should also check if a [ClientConnection][client-connection] is more appropriate than a `ConnectionCache` for your application.
+You should also check if a [ClientConnection] is more appropriate than a `ConnectionCache` for your application.

 #### Example